shep-i-ovtsa/915328_jrotc_robotics/README.md

-Hey guys, this is a basic code template for VEX V5 Robotics.
-If you have any questions, feel free to email me @katherinezhwc@gmail.com.
+this is just a template i got off github :/ but im gonna roll with it! rn im adding in pricise to movement.cpp so just use #include "movement.h"at the top to use those functions on main